avajs/eslint-plugin-ava/docs/rules/no-inline-assertions.md

 The test implementation should not purely consist of an inline assertion as assertions do not return a value and having them inline also makes the tests less readable.

 This rule is fixable.
-It will wrap assertions into brackets `{}`.
-The fixer would not insert extra space or linebreaks around brackets.
+It will wrap the assertion in braces `{}`.
+It will not do any whitespace or style changes.

 ## Fail